 - Foldable design

 7. Turtle Beach Ear Force PX22

-Turtle Beach are not known for their PC headsets, but rather their console headsets.
+Turtle Beach is not known for their PC headsets, but rather their console headsets.
 However, with the PX22 they managed to make a great multi-purpose headset, Fully functional for PC gaming.

 Click for Full Review

 First off, this is a multi-platform headset and works great as just that.
-However, this is NOT turtle beach’ best console headset, far from it actually.
+However, this is NOT turtle beach’ best console headset, far from it.
 It seems like Turtle Beach had a clear focus on PC gaming when making the PX22.
 It simply seems to perform better on a computer, than on a console.
-For technical reasons, it is really hard to make a multi-platform headset that performs outstandingly on both console and computer, so we are really happy that they put their focus on PC gaming.
+For technical reasons, it is tough to make a multi-platform headset that performs outstandingly on both console and computer, so we are pleased that they put their focus on PC gaming.

 It is rare that you get to adjust the bass and treble on a gaming headset so conveniently.
-Chances are you never have adjusted such things on your headset because you just never got around to it.
-Having these things so easily adjustable can add a whole new level of depth to your gameplay that.
+Chances are you never have modified such things on your headset because you just never got around to it.
+Having these things so conveniently adjustable can add a whole new level of depth to your gameplay that.

 Great headset, especially for PC gaming.
 If you enjoy Turtle Beach as a brand, this headset is definitely worth your buck.